Bangle.js Fast Loading

 Testing

-The first thing we need to do is to be able to test how much memory our clock uses.
+The first thing we need is a way to check for memory leaks - for this we're going to run the app and measure how much memory it uses.

-• Copy the above file into the IDE, and set it to save to s Storage File called myclock.app.js by clicking the down-arrow below the upload icon in the IDE.
+• Copy the above file into the IDE, and set it to save to a Storage File called myclock.app.js by clicking the down-arrow below the upload icon in the IDE.

 • Now type reset() in the left-hand side - this will reset Bangle.js without loading any app